 (b) a member of the same household as her/himself.

-When a domestic homicide occurs, Northumbria Police is required to notify Safe Newcastle in writing.
+When a domestic homicide occurs, Northumbria Police notifies Safe Newcastle in writing.
 In addition, any professional or agency may also refer a homicide to Safe Newcastle in writing, if it is believed that there are important inter-agency lessons to be learned.

-The purpose of a DHR is to consider the circumstances that led to the domestic violence homicide, so that public bodies, and relevant community and voluntary sector organisations can identify where responses to the situation could have been improved.
+DHRs look at the circumstances that led to the domestic violence homicide, so that public bodies, and relevant community and voluntary sector organisations can identify where responses to the situation could have been improved.

 DHRs do not seek to lay blame but to consider what happened and what could have been done differently.

 DHRs do not replace but exist in addition to any inquest or other form of inquiry into the homicide.

 Family and friends can also contribute to the review and share information about the victim and perpetrator, which they feel is relevant to inform professionals learning and improve services.

 After the review process has been completed, an Overview Report is sent to the Home Office for quality assurance.
 Copies of Home Office quality assured overview reports for Newcastle can be found here

 Domestic Homicide Reviews – Information for Families